The biggest problem that telecom operators face is keeping up with the demands of the connected customer.*

 But there’s a paradox.
 Amazon and others have learned to understand their customers and predict their behaviour.
 But telcos have just as much of the raw ingredients to do the same thing.
 Amazon knows every customer’s browsing and purchase history, searches and ratings.
 However, telcos are in a position to create an equally - if not richer - view of every single customer.
 So what’s stopping them?
 What is so difficult?

 Creating a deep understanding of customers to coordinate activities in a unified way across channels still feels like a hopeless aspiration.
 Their customers often feel as though they are being treated as a commodity: faceless, spammed, irritated and not cared for.
 CMOs know that they are missing out but fixing it is like trying to turn around an oil tanker.
-We call this The Great Competitive Paradox because the telcos are losing this battle despite have plenty of powerful ammunition.
+We call this The Great Competitive Paradox because the telcos are losing this battle despite having plenty of powerful ammunition.

 It doesn’t have to be like that.